rpellerin/rpellerin.github.io/content/tips-for-ffmpeg.md

 # Cut a video (set the starting time and the duration)

+Two options mostly.

+1. Process all the input and then precisely cut the re-encoded output at the requested time, the rest of the input that came out before is discarded.
+It is very slow because it has to process the beginning of the input even though it is discarded.

     :::bash
-    ffmpeg -i input.mp4 -ss 00:00:13 -t 00:09:00 -c copy output.mp4
+    ffmpeg -i input.mp4 -ss 00:00:13 -t 00:09:00 output.mp4

-In case you have a few seconds of blank video at the beginning, it is due to key-frames.
-Here is a command, way less accurate, but that will fix it:
+2. Seek in input (fast but imprecise, [can only cut at key frames](https://www.quora.com/What-is-the-difference-between-an-I-Frame-and-a-Keyframe-in-video-encoding)) and do not re-encode to preserve quality:

     :::bash
-    ffmpeg -ss 00:00:13 -i input.mp4 -t 00:09:00 -c copy -avoid_negative_ts 1 output.mp4
+    ffmpeg -ss 00:00:13 -i input.mp4 -t 00:09:00 -c copy -avoid_negative_ts make_zero output.mp4

 [More information](https://trac.ffmpeg.org/wiki/Seeking).